mingrisch/dlcourse/README.md

 - [ ] Visualize results: correctly classified, incorrectly classified and so on, in the notebook
 - [ ] prepare kaggle submission

+### Minor points, idea collection

+- [ ] In keras, model.fit(...) returns the history of training and validation losses and metrics over epochs.
+We should keep this.

 ## Journal

+### Week one, homework

+For prediction, we cannot  use the test images directly; instead, we need preprocssing to generate numpy arrays.
+Keras provides a `predict_generator()` method which should be quite helpful here.

+Also, we should look into data augmentation, as provided by the image data generator; this may help to push the accuracy further.

+### 2017-01-25 Week one, homework
 I got the p2.large machine up and running, week-one assignments are handled in the corresponding notebook.
 Finetuning the model took approx. 8 minutes, using a batchsize of 32.
 Monitoring the GPU revealed that only approx 1GB of RAM was utilized, presumably, I can use a larger batch size.

 Result: